WeihuanHuang/WeihuanHuang.github.io/_pages/about.md

   - /about.html
 ---

-Weihuan Huang (黄伟桓), Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is an Assistant Professor at Nanjing University.
-His research interests encompass probability, statistics, simulation, optimization, and their interfaces with financial engineering, risk management, operations management, econometrics, and machine learning.
-His work has been published in several prestigious academic journals, including the UTD journal Operations Research.
-He is the PI of a young-scientists fund of NSFC and participates in seven NSFC grants, two of which are major programs.
+**Weihuan Huang (黄伟桓)**, Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is an Assistant Professor at Nanjing University.

+His **research interests** encompass probability, statistics, simulation, optimization, and their interfaces with financial engineering, risk management, operations management, econometrics, and machine learning.

+His work has been published in several prestigious academic journals, including the UTD journal **Operations Research**.
+He is the **PI** of a young-scientists fund of NSFC and participates in seven NSFC grants, two of which are major programs.

 Employment
 ======